 Murus Structural Insulated Panels offer Energy Savings

-Murus SIPs offer engineered energy savings from start to finish.
-Faster installation, reduced jobsite waste, and a lifetime of lower heating and cooling costs compared to traditional construction are just a few of the many reasons to choose Murus.
-Several key attributes enable Murus SIPs' ability to achieve outstanding energy efficiency:
+Murus SIPs offer engineered energy savings.
+They deliver faster installation, reduced jobsite waste, and a lifetime of lower heating and cooling costs compared to traditional construction.

 R-values measure the capacity of a material, such as insulation, to resist heat flow.
-The higher an R-value of a material, the greater its insulating capacity.
+The higher an R-value, the greater the material’s insulating capacity.
 Murus SIPs offer the highest R-value per inch of thickness of any commercially available building system.

 R-values can be misleading.
 For example, a builder may claim a wall has an R-value of 19 because the insulation is rated R-19.
-But in practice, the wall also contains studs that conduct heat—therefore reducing the wall's overall insulating capability by 20 to 50%*.
-That traditional R-19 wall may, in reality, have an actual "whole wall" R-value of only R-12.
+But in practice, the wall also contains studs that conduct heat and reduce the wall’s overall insulating capability by 20 to 50%*.
+That traditional R-19 wall may, in reality, have an actual “whole wall” R-value of only R-12.

 Air infiltration can account for 40% of the heat loss in a building.
 The Murus SIP system is 3 to 5 times tighter than typical construction methods, and virtually eliminates air infiltration and stratification (cold floors and hot ceilings).
 The result: a controlled, comfortable living environment with no drafts—and significant reduction in energy costs.